 Lately, mailbox providers have started focusing on user engagement.
 They monitor metrics like opens, clicks, and replies along with user complaints, unsubscribe rates, unopen rates, deleting messages without opening, and no engagement, etc. They are streamlining all filters into ensuring recipients receive only value-adding and read-worthy emails.

-DKIM is an email authentication protocol that works on the concept of cryptography.
-It works by adding a digital signature to the email header which is secured with encryption.
-When you create a DKIM record, set a DKIM policy, and add it to your DNS, a pair of public and private keys is issued to you.
+DKIM is an email authentication protocol that adds a digital signature to the email header which is secured with encryption.
+When you create a DKIM record, and add it to your DNS, a pair of public and private keys is issued to you.
 The private is secretly stored with the domain owner and the public key is openly accessible by recipients’ mail servers.
 Both these keys are matched; when the match is successful, the DKIM check passes, otherwise, it fails.

 How Does DKIM Policy Improve Email Deliverability and Reduce Spam?